 ESC is an extension of anti-lock (ABS) and traction control (TC) systems.
 The ESC sensors detect how rapidly and how far ‘out of shape’ a vehicle is getting, at which point the ESC control applies selective braking to one or more wheels to restore equilibrium.

 There’s no such thing as a free bottle of wine and with all this high-tech advancement comes inevitable baggage.
-The most expensive baggage is the fuel system.
+The most expensive baggage is the fuel system, closely followed by the emissions reduction kit.

 All new ute turbo diesels use common-rail fuel injection that employs a high-pressure fuel pump and electronically-controlled injectors.
 Rail pressures are now around 1800-2000 bar and will go higher in the future.
 It’s obvious that any contaminant in such a system can cause very expensive damage.